Nawaf Obaid: Early life and family background

-Nawaf Obaid's eldest uncle, Taher Ahmad Obaid, served as the deputy agriculture minister during the time of King Faisal bin Abdulaziz Al Saud.
-And his other uncle, Dr. Ibrahim Ahmad Obaid, served as the deputy Post, Telephone & Telegraph (PTT) minister during the time of King Fahd bin Abdulaziz Al Saud.
+Public service continued across subsequent generations of the family.
+Obaid’s uncle, Taher Ahmad Obaid, served as Deputy Minister of Agriculture during the reign of King Faisal, while another uncle, Dr. Ibrahim Ahmad Obaid, served as Deputy Minister of Posts, Telegraphs and Telephones (PTT) during the reign of King Fahd.

-He is also a nephew of Dr. Thoraya Obaid, the former United Nations Undersecretary for Population Affairs and former executive director of United Nations Population Fund (UNFPA).
+He is also a nephew of Dr. Thoraya Ahmed Obaid, who served as United Nations Under-Secretary-General and Executive Director of the United Nations Population Fund (UNFPA).